maxdemarzi/neochat/website/README.md

 Make sure Neo4j is already running first.
 Set the Neo4j uri, username and password in the conf/application.conf file.

+Get a Key from [FullContact](https://www.fullcontact.com/) and set it in the conf/application.conf file.

+fullcontact.key="yourfullcontactkey"

 To compile:

     mvn jooby:run